stickyeye/LameAssPocketIcons/README.md

 256x256

 (It's the standard full set of icon sizes.
 Oh, boushie.)
---- New MacOS icons are inbound.
-If you try one, let me know if it's borked. ---

 Included in this repository, are the following fancy shmancy colors: